EstrellaSpaans/EstrellaSpaans/README.md

 - 🔭 I’m currently working on some *Online Virtual Data Science Internships* projects
 - 🤓 I’m currently learning *Machine learning*
-- 🤔 I’m looking for an entry level position as a *Marketing  / Data Analys*t
+- 🤔 I’m looking for an entry level position as a *Marketing  / Data Analyst*
 - ⚡ Fun fact: Love the Wizarding World of Harry Potter, listening to music, watching series on Netflix